 - Constipation usually means that your bowel movements are too hard.

-- High fiber foods such as fruits and vegetables help prevent constipation.
+- High fiber foods such as fruits, vegetables, and whole grains help prevent constipation.

 - Leaving time in the morning to use the bathroom before work or school is helpful.